camunda/camunda-docs-manual/content/user-guide/dmn-engine/feel/_index.md

 * [Literal Expressions]

 This documentation covers everything integration-specific about the **FEEL Scala Engine** in the Camunda DMN Engine.
-By default, Camunda BPM relies on the [FEEL Scala Engine][] (opens external link) in version `1.11.0`.
+By default, Camunda Platform relies on the [FEEL Scala Engine][] (opens external link) in version `1.11.0`.

 {{< note title="Heads Up!" class="info" >}}
-If you come from a Camunda BPM version <= 7.12.x and already use FEEL, please read the documentation about the
+If you come from a Camunda Platform version <= 7.12.x and already use FEEL, please read the documentation about the
 <a href="{{< ref "/user-guide/dmn-engine/feel/legacy-behavior.md" >}}">FEEL Engine Legacy Behavior</a>.
 {{< /note >}}